kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 just before the query.
 That's obviously PHP, and in order to understand this line, I have to tell you more.

-I use [CodeIgniter](https://codeigniter.com/), and as far as I remember in the earlier days they had a module named `Active_record`.
+I use [CodeIgniter](https://codeigniter.com/), and as far as I remember, in the earlier days they had a module named `Active_record`.
 Anyway, I wrote an `Active Record Class` which takes care of everything I like.
 This is what the `dba` stands for.
 So this class has a member `comment`.

     public $comment = '';

 I don't write this line from hand, that would be cruel.
 Instead I use [AutoHotkey](https://autohotkey.com/) extensively, so I might have defined a hotkey to produce this line.

-AutoHotkey or short AHK works under Windows from everywhere, but as a rule I need this term in my favorite editor only.
-And this editor has its own hotkeys or rather expansion of shortcuts into whatever you want pretty much like Word for Windows.
+AutoHotkey or short AHK works under Windows from everywhere, but as a rule I need this term in my favorite editor [PSPad](https://www.pspad.com/en/) only.
+And this editor has its own hotkeys or rather expansion of shortcuts into whatever you want -- pretty much like Word for Windows, plus some more functionality.

-Every once in a while I look for other editors in case the technical development has produced something more productive than [PSPad](https://www.pspad.com/en/).
+Every once in a while I look for other editors in case the technical development has produced something more productive than PSPad.
 My latest adventure in this direction was [Atom](https://atom.io/), but it turned out to be of no use for several reasons.

 One of them was that one property was not usable, so I contacted the person in charge to discuss things with him.
 He just answered that he actually did have implemented it the way I wanted to, but the community had decided otherwise.
 And that was that.

 Sorry.
 I don't want to hack my own editor.
 I just want to be productive.
-And I'm happy with PSPad.
-By the way the shortcut for the comment line is `tdc`, for `this dba comment`.
+And I'm happy and very productive with PSPad.
+By the way the shortcut for the comment line is `tdc`, for **t**his **d**ba **c**omment.

 Apart from that, I can always add

     "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;

 to whatever code I have in place.
 Of course, many more complex ready to use SQL statements already have this line integrated, actually all of them.
-That's why I don't have a shortcut for this edition.
+That's why I don't have a shortcut for this snippet.
 I simply don't need it.

 Partitioning by day of week (digression)